meanie/angular-modal/README.md

   //Dismiss the modal
   modalInstance
-    .dismiss(reason)
+    .close(reason)
-    .then((result, reason) => {
+    .then(reason => {
-      //modal dismissed with given reason, result will be null })
+      //modal dismissed with given reason
+    })
     .catch(reason => {
-      //modal dismissal was prevent for the given reason });
+      //modal dismissal was prevented for the given reason });

   //Close all open modals